 Suggested Reading: The best running watch with music

 Luckily I still have my account with Starling Bank that I opened for the Fitbit Ionic review last year.

-Fitbit have been busy and have also signed up 3 additional providers including one that you’ve actually heard of ie Santander.
+Fitbit has been busy and has also signed up 3 additional providers including one that you’ve actually heard of ie Santander.
 I would NOT buy a Versa now and expect your bank to be quickly signed up.
-It could easily be 2019 before new big name banks are fully working – this applies to all countries and not just the UK.
+It could easily be 2019 before new big-name banks are fully working – this applies to all countries and not just the UK.

 OFFICIAL INFO: Fitbit update this list as and when they sign up a new provider: link to: Fitbit.com.